-When exposed to cold environments, realize that factors such as the actual temperature, presence of winds and humidity in addition to contact with cold water or surfaces all play a role in the safety of working or playing in cold environments.
+When exposed to cold environments, realize that factors such as the actual temperature, presence of winds, and humidity, in addition to contact with cold water or surfaces, all play a role in the safety of working or playing in cold environments.

 - Temperature.
 Know the temperature and be smart about the length of time of exposure accordingly.

 - Dampness.
 Add rain into the mix, and even a chilly environment feels colder.
-Being damp and cold can create unsafe conditions even when the actual temperature isn’t extreme.
+Being damp and cold can create unsafe conditions even when the temperature isn’t extreme.

-Just one of the above factors can cause unsafe conditions, but be especially aware of environments where multiple factors exist.
+One of the above factors can cause unsafe conditions, but be especially aware of environments where multiple factors exist.